henrywu2019/BentoML/docs/source/concepts.rst

 type, e.g. :code:`@api(input=DataframeInput(), output=JsonOutput())`.

-Once an ML model is trained, a BentoService instance can bundle with the trained model with the :ref:`BentoService#pack <kappa-bentoservice-pack-label>` method.
+Once an ML model is trained, a MyModel instance can bundle with the trained model with the :ref:`MyModel#pack <kappa-MyModel-pack-label>` method.
 This trained model is then accessible within the API function code via :code:`self.artifacts.ARTIFACT_NAME`.
 In the example above, the artifact is initialized with the name ``"model"``, so the user code can get access to the model via :code:`self.artifacts.model`.

-The BentoService instance is now ready to be used for inference.
-But more importantly, Kappa solves the problem of saving the entire BentoService to disk, distribute the saved file, and reproduce the exact same prediction service in testing and production environment.
+The MyModel instance is now ready to be used for inference.
+But more importantly, Kappa solves the problem of saving the entire MyModel to disk, distribute the saved file, and reproduce the exact same prediction service in testing and production environment.

-To save the BentoService instance, simply call the :ref:`BentoService#save <kappa-bentoservice-save-label>` method.
+To save the MyModel instance, simply call the :ref:`MyModel#save <kappa-MyModel-save-label>` method.
 In this process, Kappa will:

 #.
 Saves the model based on the ML training framework and artifact type used
 #.
-Automatically extracts all the pip dependencies required by your BentoService class and put into a `requirements.txt` file
+Automatically extracts all the pip dependencies required by your MyModel class and put into a `requirements.txt` file
 #.
 Saves all the local python code dependencies
 #.
 Put all the generated files into one file directory, which, by default, is a location managed by Kappa